domonkos97/domonkos97/README.md

 ### Hi,
 #### My name is Domi.

-I am from Hungary and I am a fullstack developer.
+I am a fullstack developer from Hungary.

-My forte is JS and React, but I also enjoy development in Java, Python, Spring or Flask.
-I am interested in data science, and have a strong SQL knowledge.
-I  love learning new tech, currently I am exploring Angular and NodeJS.
+I specialize in frontend technologies, including JavaScript and React, but I am also skilled in Java and Python.
+I have a strong foundation in SQL and a keen interest in data science.
+I enjoy learning new technologies, and I am currently focused on exploring Angular and NodeJS.

 Github Stats
 ---